AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/move-from-legacy-home-to-priorities.md

 ### View approvals and team requests

-Users cannot interact wtih approvals and team requests in Priorities.
+Users cannot interact with approvals and team requests in Priorities.
 However, they can manage approval and team requests in New Home using the following widgets:

 * Awaiting my approval
 * All approvals